Last updated on November 15th, 2023.

 Today we are baking Raspberry and white chocolate loaf cake, your next favorite loaf cake.
 This tender and flavorful cake is loaded with white chocolate and beautifully dotted with juicy raspberries.
 The tartness of the berries is the perfect contour to the sweetness of white chocolate.

 This cake is the perfect tea time treat, afternoon snack, and a fun way to show someone you love how much you care.
 (See FAQ below for traveling tips).

 Why White Chocolate Raspberry Loaf Cake?

 First, I guess that, like me, you get inspired at the sight of these juicy berries, and you buy more than your breakfast cereal can handle.
 So this cake is a simple and fast way to use the berries before they go bad.
-(Also, these Chocolate Raspberry Cupcakes, and you can also sprinkle some on a delicious Brownie Pizza)
+(Also, these Chocolate Raspberry Cupcakes, these White Chocolate Raspberry Muffins, and you can also sprinkle some on a delicious Brownie Pizza)

 Second, this is a super easy cake you can make in no time and impress everyone because this cake is the most delicious and flavorful special treat.
 Third, we both know that white chocolate is too underrated, and we should bake more with it.
 And last but not least, this buttery cake is timeless.
 Bake it any time of the year with any berries (including dried cranberries) or no berries for a simple white chocolate cake.

 This cake calls for simple ingredients you most likely already have in your pantry.
 Be sure to read the notes about replacements and variations.

 - Unbleached all-purpose flour is my go-to flour; if you are used to baking with bleach, it’s okay.

 - Full-fat sour cream at room temperature.
 Do not replace it with skip sour cream; the extra fat makes a difference.